ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   that moves the TMC to the ``READY`` state, dealing transparently with the synchronization.

-- **Use in the "WHEN" steps**: then you have to send the scan command to the TMC.
+- **Use in the "WHEN" steps**: after you setup the desired condition, you have to send the ``Scan`` command to the TMC.
 To do so you can, again, use the facade method.
 This way, if in future the ``Scan`` command will somewhat change, the dependencies will be more explicit and the places you have to update will be less.